Pumpkin Pie Cobbler has the traditional flavor of pumpkin pie, in cobbler form.

 You end up with a Pumpkin Pie Cobbler that has a sweet creamy pumpkin pie filling.
 And, a sweet, slightly crisp, buttery topping.
 So good!

-Watch the short recipe video below. 🙂
+Watch the step by step recipe video for Pumpkin Pie Cobbler below.

 Pumpkin Pie Cobbler

-- 1 box refrigerated pie crust (2 rolled up pie crusts)
+- 1 box refrigerated pie crust 2 rolled up pie crusts

 - 1 (15 oz.) can pumpkin puree